Manuel Piazza

 Manuel Piazza (born 13 October 1999) is an Italian pair skater.
+Competing for Iceland with his former partner, Júlía Sylvía Gunnarsdóttir, he is the 2025 Diamond Spin champion, 2025 Cup of Innsbruck bronze medalist, 2024 NRW Trophy bronze medalist and a two-time Icelandic national champion (2025–26).
+Gunnarsdóttir and Piazza are the first pairs team to represent Iceland in international competition.

 With his former partner, Anna Valesi, he is the 2024 Italian national bronze medalist and has won seven senior international medals, including silver at the 2022 Bavarian Open.

-As of August 2024, he is competing for Iceland with Júlía Sylvía Gunnarsdóttir.

 Career

 Early years

 Piazza began learning to skate in 2006.
 He placed sixth in junior men's singles at the Italian Championships in December 2016 and again in December 2017.

 In 2018, he teamed up with Alyssa Montan to compete in junior pairs.
 Making their international debut, Montan/Piazza won silver at the Inge Solar Memorial – Alpen Trophy in November 2018.
 The following month, they took silver in the junior event at the Italian Championships.

 In their second and final season together, Montan/Piazza won the Italian national junior title and placed 16th at the 2020 World Junior Championships in Tallinn, Estonia.
 The two were coached by Ondřej Hotárek, Luca Demattè, and Franca Bianconi in Bergamo, Italy.